PletkaDaniil/-onsole_-hat_Project/README.md

 5. ***Message Verification:*** To maintain a clean and orderly chat, each message must end with one of the following characters: '.', '!', or '?'.
 Messages are also limited to 64 characters with ASCII codes greater than or equal to 32.

-6. ***Save everything that happens in chat*** The server will display all the history(error messages and time when it happened) of the chat in the log.txt file.
+6. ***Save everything that happens in chat***: The server will display all the history(error messages and time when it happened) of the chat in the log.txt file.

 7. ***More Features:*** We are continuously working on adding more features to the chat room for enhanced convenience and functionality.